I-AGBLE/I-AGBLE/README.md

 # 💫 I am Isak AGBLE
-I am a freelance Web Application Developer and Computer Programming Tutor based in  Accra-Ghana with a multidisciplinary background that uniquely blends the creativity and technical skills.
+I am a freelance Web Application Developer and Computer Programming Tutor based in  Accra-Ghana with a multidisciplinary background that uniquely blends creativity and technical skills.
-My tech journey began in the field of visual storytelling.
 I earned a Professional Diploma in Film and Television Techniques in 2020, specializing in Cinematography, Motion Picture Editing, and Film Sound Design.
-This foundation sharpened my eye for detail, structure, and user experience skills that continues to inform my work in software development today.
+This foundation sharpened my eye for detail, structure, and appealing user experience thereby influencing my work in software development today.

 In 2021, I transitioned fully into the world of technology, where I discovered a deeper interests in computer programming, web application development, and data analytics.
-Since then, I have dedicated myself to continous learning and building of functional, scalable web applications.
+Since then, I have dedicated myself to continous learning and building of functional applications.
 Within the space of three years thence, i taught computer programing and robotics as part of STEM program in a number of schools within the Accra metropolis and mentored others in programming fundamentals and practical development skills.

 Currently, I am expanding my expertise into the fields of Machine Learning and Artificial Intelligence.
-My goal is not only to become highly proficient in the skillsets i learn and use, but also to share that knowledge as an educator, a developer, and a lifelong learner committed to the advancement of technology and human capability.
+My goal is not only to become highly proficient in the skillsets i learn and use, but also to share that knowledge as an educator, and a developer.

-I am therefore open to all opportunities to learning and development.
+I am therefore open to all opportunities of learning and development.
 <br><br>